thacherT1D/new-angular-curriculum/10 - Building Apps/08 - Data Binding.md

 Open up `index.html` in your browser.
 What does the `h1` display when the page loads?
 Try typing something into the input and notice that the `h1` reflects the value you typed into the input.

-> GUIDELINE: For now, always use `$ctrl` when binding properties.
+> REMEMBER: Use `$ctrl` when binding properties.
 There are valid reasons to omit it, but until you know them, just follow the guideline of always writing `$ctrl.propertyName` when using `ng-model`.

 ## Sequence Of Events